 The Honors program in Biology is research-based and requires students to complete a substantial piece of original biological work which they describe in a formal Thesis and present at the departmental Achauer Honors Research Symposium and through the Biology Virtual Showcase website.

-The program offers a unique opportunity for independent research, creativity and achievement.
+The program offers a unique opportunity for independent research, creativity, and achievement.
 The Department of Biology is very proud of the achievements of our undergraduate researchers and of the fact that so many of our students take advantage of this opportunity (typically between 50-60% of our students write Honors Theses each year!).
-Honors research also offers a chance to interact more closely with faculty, graduate students, postdoctoral researchers and fellow undergraduates.
+Honors research also offers a chance to interact more closely with faculty, graduate students, postdoctoral researchers, and fellow undergraduates.

-In addition to the information available on this page, the new Honors Handbook is an excellent resource.
-Whether you're a freshman just starting to think about participating in research, a senior gearing up to write your thesis, a PI mentoring a Biology Honors student, or second reader on an honors thesis, this guide is for you!
+In addition to the information available on this page, the Honors Handbook is an excellent resource.
+Whether you're a freshman just starting to think about participating in research, a senior gearing up to write your thesis, a PI mentoring a Biology Honors student, or a second reader on an honors thesis, this guide is for you!

 Major GPA of 3.0 or higher